SvenPeldszus/rgse.ttc17.emoflon.tgg/README.md

     * Under *Work with...* enter the eMoflon 2.30.0 update site - http://emoflon.github.io/eclipse-plugin/emoflon_2.30.0/updatesite
     * Install all items from the main (non-experimental) category
     * After the installation, restart Eclipse.
- * To see the graphical visualization of the rules, you need to have Graphviz installed as well: [Windows download site](http://www.graphviz.org/Download_windows.php).
+ * To view the graphical visualization of the rules, Graphviz must be installed on your system: [Windows download site](http://www.graphviz.org/Download_windows.php).
 * Use the Git perspective to duplicate this repository to your local system, and to import the contained projects into your Eclipse workspace.

+### View and edit the transformation rules ###

+The transformation rules can be found in the following directories:
+  * Task 1: Project *rgse.ttc17.emoflon.tgg.task1* ->  directory *src/rgse.ttc17.emoflon.tgg.task1.org.moflon.tgg.mosl.rules*
+  * Task 2: Project *rgse.ttc17.emoflon.tgg.task2* -> directory *src/rgse.ttc17.emoflon.tgg.task2.org.moflon.tgg.mosl.rules*

+To open the visualization of a specific rule, open this rule in the editor and then open the PlantUML view.
+In the eMoflon perspective, the PlantUML view is found on the right and top of the screen.
+Alternatively, do *Window -> Show View -> Other -> type "PlantUML"*.